JTCyberTech/Cybersecurity-Home-Labs/Exam/CompTIA/CySA+/Mike Chapple 2.md

 - The plug-ins settings in vulnerability scanners should be modified to limit the tests performed by vulnerability scanners to only those that affect the installed OS.
 - Passive vulnerability scanners do not probe.
 They monitor the network and report on outdated OS and applications.
 - Nikto is a web vulnerability scanner and does not perform general purpose vulnerability scans.

+## Software Security Isues

+Which of these is not a basic mitigation strategy to reduce the likelihood of successful privilege escalation attacks?
+- Fail-open: a protection strategy where a device does not perform any security filtering when it fails.
+This is not a strategy to prevent privilege escalation attacks.

+Which of these is an ineffective defense against client-side XSRF attacks?
+- Network segmentation: in physical form means each segment is isolated from other network segments, and in virtual form means VLANs are used to logically separate the network into functional subnets.
+However, network segmentation is ineffective against client-side XSRF attacks, which are on-path browser-based attacks on individual hosts with multiple browser tabs opened and logged into and with authentications crossing over browser tabs.

+Which one of these tools is not an interception proxy?
+- RStudio is an integrated development Environment (IDE) for the R interpretive language for statistical analysis.